-Does Not Wearing a Seat Belt in a Car Crash Affect Your Insurance Claim?
+Does Not Wearing a Seatbelt in a Wreck Affect Your Insurance Claim?

 Being involved in an auto accident is something most people want to avoid experiencing, and these incidents can lead to innumerable questions running through your head.
 This is especially true if you sustained an injury in the accident.
-While wearing a seat belt is highly recommended, what happens if another person causes your accident, but you were not wearing a seat belt?
+While wearing a seatbelt is highly recommended, what happens if another person causes your accident, but you were not wearing one?
 Will you still be able to recover compensation for your losses, or will not wearing a seat belt affect your insurance claim?

 Will You Be Able to Recover Compensation?